faithchan/bluemed-frontend/README.md

 ## 💊 Introduction

 BlueMed was created to meet the needs of an emerging rise of demand in the healthcare sector.
 With Covid-19, mandatory safety measures were implemented at spaces, this also resulted in longer waiting times, lesser manpower on shifts and more patients that needed to be treated.
-Hence, BlueMed was created to allow the use of digital and telecommunications technology to access health care services remotely.
+Hence, BlueMed was created to allow the use of digital and telecommunications technology to access healthcare services remotely.